pajachiet/mongo_sql_analytics_platform/README.md

 - Publish pymongo-schema on PyPi and install it from there
 - Set specific versions in requirements.txt files
-- Allow to use external MongoDB & PostgreSQL databases.
+- Allow to use MongoDB & PostgreSQL hosted on host system.
 We will need to
     - tweak Docker network to connect on host databases
     - remove automatic dependency of mongoconnector to mongosource and postgres in docker-compose